fido-device-onboard/pri-fidoiot/component-samples/demo/reseller/README.md

   Reseller API username.

-  Default value: admin
+  Default value: apiUser

 - `reseller_api_password`

   Reseller API password.

   The value for this property is auto generated using the keys_gen.sh script and is stored in creds.env file.

 - `reseller_home`

   Tomcat configuration for catalina home.

   Default value: catalina.home

+- `reseller_keystore`

+  Path to the reseller keystore file containing the Reseller's keys.

+  The keystore file and path value is generated using keys_gen.sh script and is stored in creds.env file.
+[Read more](https://github.com/secure-device-onboard/pri-fidoiot/tree/master/component-samples/demo#preparing-credentials-for-components) about the key generation script here.

 - `reseller_keystore_type`